Geometry, Energy and Sensitivity in Stochastic Proton Dynamics: Higher-Order Structure-Preserving Schemes

 \section{Higher-Order Structure-Preserving Schemes}

-For applications requiring higher accuracy, we now construct second-order structure-preserving schemes for both the angular and energy components.
+For applications requiring higher accuracy, we now construct a strong order-1 structure-preserving schemes for both the angular and energy components.
+The ingredients are standard higher-order tools adapted here to the coupled proton transport system.
 For the energy dynamics, we apply a Milstein discretisation to the log-transformed variable $Y_t=\log\qp{E_t}$, ensuring positivity while achieving strong $O(h)$ convergence.
-The angular integrator is then based on the Runge--Kutta--Munthe--Kaas (RKMK) framework, which lifts the dynamics into the Lie algebra, performs a higher-order update and maps back to the sphere via the exponential map \cite{muniz2022higher}.
+The angular integrator is then based on the Runge--Kutta--Munthe--Kaas (RKMK) framework, which lifts the dynamics into the Lie algebra, performs a higher-order update and maps back to the sphere via the exponential map \cite{muniz2022higher,iserles2000lie}.
 These two components are combined into a fully structure-preserving scheme for the coupled system.